jonnymaserati/welleng/README.md

 !pip install welleng plotly jupyter-dash
 !pip install -U git+https://github.com/Kitware/ipyvtk-simple.git
 ```
 Unfortunately the visualization doesn't work with colab (or rather I've not been able to embed a VTK object) so some further work is needed to view the results.
 However, the [welleng] engine can be used to generate data in the notebook.
-Test is out with the following code:
+Test it out with the following code:

 ```python
 import welleng as we